moulineE/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 Explain the need for firewalls, SSL certificates, and monitoring.
 Describe the data collection process by monitoring tools.
 Address issues like SSL termination at the load balancer, limited write-capable MySQL servers, and uniform server components.

-## Note
-Remember to provide detailed explanations for each component's role and significance, as well as the issues and solutions associated with each infrastructure design.
-The diagrams, explanations, and URLs should be provided as specified in the task descriptions.

-This project will not only test your ability to design web infrastructures but also enhance your skills in explaining complex technical concepts.

 ## Copyright
 This project is protected by the ALX license.
 All rights reserved.